krmckone/lk-site/assets/header.md

 # {{.myName}} {.title}
 # {{.projectName}} {.subtitle}
 Welcome.
-Thank's for checking out the project.
+Thanks for checking out the project.
+It's currently in development.